Skip to main content

 Data Flow: From Task to Code

-This describes the intended end-to-end flow once the Shokunin Agent Service is implemented.
+End-to-end flow for autonomous task execution via the Shokunin Agent Service.
 Agent Workflow — Task to Code

-1. User creates a project, creates a workshop, configures agents and a workflow in the platform UI.
+1. User creates a project, workshop, configures agents and a workflow in the platform UI.

 2. Beads tracks the task graph for the project.

-3. Shokunin Agent (container) polls Beads for ready tasks (bd ready).
+3. Shokunin Agent (POST /loop/start) polls Beads for ready tasks (bd ready).

-5. The agent spawns an OpenCode session in that worktree and sends the task prompt.
+5. The agent spawns an OpenCode session scoped to that worktree directory via client.session.create({ query: { directory } }).

-6. OpenCode works autonomously; the agent listens for session.updated SSE events.
+6. OpenCode works autonomously; the agent listens for session.idle / session.error SSE events on client.global.event().

-7. On completion, the agent runs bd sync to push Beads state, then cleans up the worktree.
+7. On session.idle (completion): the agent runs bd sync, cleans up the worktree, and updates Firestore state.

-9. The platform UI reflects the updated task status in real time.
+10. The platform UI reflects the updated task status in real time via Firestore.

 Key Design Decisions